Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **Razor Spectral Count** total number of PSMs in support of the protein identification

-**Total Intensity** sum of all (unique+razor) peptide abundances
+**Total Intensity** sum of the top 3 (unique+razor) peptide abundances

-**Unique Intensity** sum of peptide abundances (only those that do not map to another identified protein)
+**Unique Intensity** sum of the top 3 unique peptide abundances (only those that do not map to another identified protein)

-**Razor Intensity** sum of PSM abundances from razor peptides
+**Razor Intensity** sum of the top 3 peptide abundances from razor peptides

-**Razor Assigned Modifications** sum of PSM abundances from razor peptides containing variable modifications
+**Razor Assigned Modifications** sum of top 3 peptide abundances from razor peptides containing variable modifications

-**Razor Observed Modifications** sum of PSM abundances from razor peptides containing modifications from Delta Mass values
+**Razor Observed Modifications** sum of top 3 peptide abundances from razor peptides containing modifications from Delta Mass values

 **Indistinguishable Proteins** proteins that are equally supported by the evidence and cannot be distinguished from the identification in the 'Protein' column